-6. Conclusions
+6 Conclusions

 The effect of laser irradiation on PLLA biodegradation has been studied experimentally and numerically.
 Excimer laser irradiation has been shown to melt the PLLA surface.
 The melted layer showed lower crystallinity and no observable chemical changes according to WAXD and XPS measurements.
 Optical micrographs taken during degradation testing show that degradation initiates on the sample surface, and the melted layer allows for the accelerated initial degradation as is also captured through numerical simulations.
-Laser treated samples experience a faster initial MW reduction, which leads to a shorter induction period of mass loss as observed from GPC.
-Heterogeneous degradation of PLLA samples caused by inhomogeneous crystallinity is observed in both laser treated and non-laser treated samples from bimodal distribution of MW from GPC measurements.
-Laser treated samples exhibited higher crystallinity after degradation as a result of preferred degradation and higher chain mobility in the amorphous phase, as confirmed from the WAXD measurements.
-Changes in MW, sample mass, and species evolution during degradation are captured in simulation results of both laser treated and non-laser treated samples.
+The laser-treated samples experience a faster initial MW reduction, which leads to a shorter induction period of mass loss as observed from GPC.
+Heterogeneous degradation of PLLA samples caused by inhomogeneous crystallinity is observed in both the laser-treated and nonlaser-treated samples from bimodal distribution of MW from GPC measurements.
+The laser-treated samples exhibited higher crystallinity after degradation as a result of preferred degradation and higher chain mobility in the amorphous phase, as confirmed from the WAXD measurements.
+Changes in MW, sample mass, and species evolution during degradation are captured in simulation results of both the laser-treated and nonlaser-treated samples.
 Laser modification to the crystallinity of PLLA has been shown to reduce the degradation induction period, a desired property in drug delivery applications.